semantic-developer/SemanticDeveloper/README.md

   - Allow network access for tools (sets sandbox_policy.network_access=true on turns so MCP tools can reach the network)
   - Without API key enabled, the app proactively authenticates with `codex auth login` (falling back to `codex login`) before sessions so your chat/GPT token is used.
 5. Need a second workspace or want to keep another Codex stream alive?
 Hit the **+** button next to the session tabs to spin up a parallel session—tab titles update in real time so you can see whether each workspace is `disconnected`, `thinking…`, or `idle`.
+6. Right-click a tab to rename it or use the per-session **Close Tab** button/context menu to shut it down when you are done.

 ### Directory Guardrails with `AGENTS.md`